-The issue is the readability.
+The issue is readability.
 Oddly capitalized words run into one another.
-Punctuation is missing and it all looks jumbled and confused.
+Punctuation is missing, and it all looks jumbled and confusing.
 Hard to read, in other words.

 This seller got a lot more right.
 The keywords are still there, the information is still there – more actually, as the care instructions are more comprehensive – and yet the bullet points and proper punctuation make it far more appealing to read.

-Yes, there is a small typo there – can you spot it? – that were they our clients we would have advise they correct, but on the whole it’s a better description, because it caters to humans and bots.
+Yes, there is a small typo there – can you spot it? – that were they our clients we would have advised they correct, but on the whole, it’s a better description, because it caters to humans and bots.
 One of the golden rules of any form of search engine optimization.